Drivers Shut Down Eisenhower Expressway To Perform Dangerous Stunts -- Where Were Illinois State Police?

 CBS 2 reached out to Illinois State Police to find out how such a thing could happen on one of Chicago’s busiest interstates.

 The Ike is one of many city expressways where ISP saturated patrols because there were so many expressway shootings.
-While no one was shot or injured in this case, what played out over the weekend raises more questions about whether ISP has any control – or has simply lost control of the expressways they patrol.MORE NEWS: Report On Kim Foxx's Handling Of Jussie Smollett Case Finds 'Major Failure Of Operations'
+While no one was shot or injured in this case, what played out over the weekend raises more questions about whether ISP has any control – or has simply lost control of the expressways they patrol.MORE NEWS: 'They're All Booked Up': The Search To Get Tested For COVID Before Holiday Gatherings

 On Monday night, CBS 2 was still waiting on the ISP to explain when troopers were alerted, if cameras caught the act, and more importantly, how they can ensure it won’t happen again.